wsxrfv9090/Machine-Learning-Project-related/README.md

 ## Project Overview
 This repository includes:
 - Python scripts for data preprocessing
+- Machine learning related practice projects
-- Jupyter notebooks for numpy, pandas and matplotlib.
+- Reference for financial context
 - Datasets used for training and testing
 - Documentation and notes on the steps and methodology